1Now it came to pass in the days of Ahasuerus (this is Ahasuerus who reigned from India even to Ethiopia, over 127 provinces),

 6There were hangings of white, green, and blue material, fastened with cords of fine linen and purple to silver rings and marble pillars.
 The couches were of gold and silver on a mosaic pavement of porphyry, marble, mother-of-pearl, and other precious stones.

 7Drinks were served in golden vessels of various kinds, including royal wine in abundance according to the bounty of the king.

 8And the drinking was according to this command: no one was to be compelled.
 For the king had instructed all the officials of his house to do as every man desired.

 9Also Vashti the queen made a feast for the women in the royal house that belonged to King Ahasuerus.

 10On the seventh day, when the heart of the king was merry with wine, he commanded Mehuman, Biztha, Harbona, Bigtha and Abagtha, Zethar, and Carcass, the seven eunuchs who served in the presence of Ahasuerus the king,

 11to bring Vashti the queen before the king with the royal crown, in order to show the people and the officials her beauty; for she was beautiful.

 12But Queen Vashti refused to come at the king’s command delivered by the eunuchs.
 Then the king was very angry, and his anger burned in him.

 13Then the king said to the wise men who knew the times (for it was the king’s custom to consult those who knew law and justice;

-14and the next to him were Carshena, Shethar, Admatha, Tarshish, Meres, Marsena, and Memucan, the seven officials of Persia and Media who saw the king’s face and sat first in the kingdom),
+14and the next to him were Carshena, Shethar, Admatha, Tarshish, Meres, Marsena, and Memucan, the seven officials of Persia and Media Who See The Kings Face and sat first in the kingdom),

 15“According to law, what is to be done with Queen Vashti, because she has not obeyed the command of King Ahasuerus delivered by the eunuchs?”